Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Guardians

 - The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Guardians' 3.90 team ERA ranks eighth among all MLB pitching staffs.

-- The Guardians allow the fourth-fewest home runs in baseball (69 total, one per game).
+- The Guardians allow the 10th-fewest home runs in baseball (73 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.